History of Chester Castle

 In 1237 the last earl died and the castle, with the earldom, was taken over by the king.
 In 1265, during the Barons’ War, it was held for ten weeks by supporters of Simon de Montfort against the men of Prince Edward, son of Henry III.

 During the reigns of Henry III and Edward I the castle served as the military headquarters for the conquest of Wales and much building was carried out, especially in the outer bailey.
 In the later medieval period the monarch rarely stayed at the castle, but it continued to serve as the centre for county administration.

 During the Civil War (1642–6) it was the headquarters of the Royalist governor, John, Lord Byron.
 Subsequently a permanent garrison was stationed there, and between 1788 and 1813 the outer bailey was completely rebuilt in the neoclassical style.
 The buildings still serve as the county hall, courts and regimental museum, but the military finally withdrew in 1999.

 Chester Castle lies in the south-west part of the walled city.
 In the Middle Ages it consisted of an outer bailey – remodelled at the beginning of the 19th century – and an inner bailey.
 All the remaining medieval parts lie in what was formerly the inner bailey, reached through an archway at the far right-hand corner of the parade ground.

 In the inner bailey, the imposing building in front of you is Napier House, built in 1830 as an armoury and barracks.
-On your left is the Guardroom, housing a display on the history of the castle.
-Behind it stands the twelfth-century Agricola Tower, the original gateway to the castle; the blocked passage arch is still visible.
+On your left is the guardroom, housing a display on the history of the castle.
+Behind it stands the 12th-century Agricola Tower, the original gateway to the castle.
+The blocked passage arch is still visible.